Powersort: Comparison with Timsort

 Timsort's original merge policy caused several problems before being replaced by Powersort.

 First, as accidentally observed during the formal verification of Timsort, Tim Peters's original formulation did not guarantee the desired height bound for the run stack, leaving both CPython and OpenJDK vulnerable to a stack overflow.
-This was eventually fixed by adding a forth rule to Timsort but required two major patches of OpenJDK.
+This was eventually fixed by adding a fourth rule to Timsort but required two major patches of OpenJDK.

 While eventually successful, the correctness proof of Timsort's stack height and the run-time analysis are very complicated.

 Further, it was discovered that Timsort's merge policy also has a performance blind spot: specific patterns of run lengths cause Timsort to repeatedly perform very unbalanced merges, resulting in asymptotically 50% overhead.